 Then—and only then—will you be ready to buy your first home.
 You want to be sure your bank account can handle it if the roof springs a leak the same week your hot water heater goes out!

 Once you start shopping, don’t be tempted to stretch your dollars to the next level if you can’t find a home you like in your price range.
 Keep your monthly payment to 25% or less of your take-home pay on a 15-year fixed-rate conventional mortgage.
 No home is worth sacrificing your retirement or kid’s college fund.

 Success Doesn’t Happen Alone

 There’s a lot to learn in your first home-buying experience.
 Partner with a real estate pro who has the heart of a teacher and takes time to listen to your needs and answer your questions.
-A good agent brings at least five years of experience to the table and knows the market well enough to find a great deal on the home that’s right for you.
+A good agent knows the market well enough to find a great deal on the home that’s right for you.